sebivenlo/jhipster/README.md

 yarn start
 ```
 - Another option is to open a powershell directly from the container in Kitematic and execute yarn start
-- In Kitematic, select the JHipster container and go to Hostname/Ports
+- In Kitematic, select the JHipster container and go to Settings -> Hostname/Ports
 - Find the published IP port that belongs to docker port 9000 in the list and connect to your application using
 ```
 localhost:publishedIPport
 ```
 - Please open your generated project from the local shared folder in Netbeans
+- Continue the workshop by starting to [configure your JHipster application](https://github.com/sebivenlo/jhipster/blob/master/AssignmentConfiguring.MD)

 ## Setting up the environment manually (Without docker)